Nicba1010/Scraping-Scripts/README.md

 **IF ANY ERRORS POPUP RERUN THE SCRIPT, IF THEY KEEP OCURRING SUBMIT AN ISSUE** Thx :)

+### wotd.dictionary.com.py
+*Requested by /u/nsq1*

+Three different usages:
+- All until today: python wotd.dictionary.com.py "/mnt/what/ever/directory/"
+- Specific date: python wotd.dictionary.com.py "/mnt/what/ever/directory/" yyyy/mm/dd -single
+- Date range: python wotd.dictionary.com.py "/mnt/what/ever/directory/" yyyy/mm/dd yyyy/mm/dd

+There is currently one problem with the script.
+For any dates below 2014/03/01 it throws a 403.
+If anyone finds a way to fix it submit a pull request!
 ## Donate
 If you like my work and want to donate here's the button! :)
 Actually there is no button.
 I have a personal PayPal account and can't set it up.